pfdubois/BridgeBidding/source/Slam.rst

 say yes to one key, do not bid RKC.

 The purpose of RKC is to keep you out of bad slams, not to find chancy ones.
-Use control-bidding to find a custom-fit slam.
+Use control-bidding to find a custom-fit slam; then you might be able to bid RKC knowing you can interpret the answer correctly.

 What To Do After A 14 or 03 Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~